Approximately 1.5 million animal shelter dogs are euthanized each year because there aren’t enough homes that can take them.

-I am an animal advocate and dog lover.
-I want to save every dog I see, and it hurts my heart knowing that so many dogs die each year because of one main reason: there are just too many of them to re-home.
-They aren’t being spayed and neutered (or altered), and it’s a pure travesty.
-What’s more, altering your dog not only helps control the pet population, it also helps your dog live a happier, healthier life and saves you money.
+So many dogs die each year because of one main reason: There are just too many of them to re-home, and because animals aren’t being spayed and neutered.
+What’s more, neutering your dog not only helps control the pet population, it also helps your dog live a happier, healthier life and saves you money.

 First, let’s talk terminology: you spay your female dog and you neuter your male dog.